mansoorhaidari/comp195-senior-project-spring-2023-medical-ai-disease-diagnostic-tool/README.md

 the repository, make your changes, and submit a pull request.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the (we need to findout) License.

 # Contact
 For any questions or feedback, please email us at [ to be add at later time ].